oscarsangpa/food-stand/README.md

 A project of a stand of food where you can add, delete and edit products.
-[Link to project](https://food-stand.up.railway.app)
+[Link to project](https://food-stand.up.railway.app) (in maintenace)

 When, you can approve orders to clients in the [Panel Admin](https://food-stand.up.railway.app/admin)
 ___